 When serving food, the restaurants and cafes within Bournemouth Airport will be required to correctly label all of the food items that they sell or equip serving staff with allergen information.
 Whether they are pre-packaged, unpackaged, or freshly made, the ingredients of these items need to be listed accordingly or staff advised.
 A failure to comply with these requirements could possibly result in a serious, if not fatal incident involving a passenger.

-The workplace may be perceived to be a safe and a hazard-free environment, which is perhaps due to the preventative and health and safety measures that have been set in place by law.
+You may also wish to make Bournemouth Airport accident claims for an accident at work.
+The workplace may be perceived to be a safe and hazard-free environment, which is perhaps due to the preventative and health and safety measures that have been set in place by law.
 But in certain circumstances, this obligation could be breached which has the ability to cause a work-related accident.

 To prevent accidents in the workplace from happening, there are preventive measures that can be taken.
 Examples include: